Why Does My Boat Engine Use Too Much Fuel? (Marine Diesel Efficiency Guide)

 2. Poor Fuel Injector Performance

-If the engine doesn’t receive enough air, it cannot burn fuel efficiently.
+Fuel efficiency depends heavily on proper air supply.
+If the engine cannot get enough air, it cannot burn fuel completely, leading to increased consumption.

 - Boost leaks